 am i the only one semi-concerned that the Junos just so happen to land on April fools day?
 Im totally expecting to be trolled hard somehow.— deadmau5 (@deadmau5) April 1, 2012

 So, you called Drake not winning Best Rap last year a robbery.
-What do you call everyone losing to a Christmas album this year?— D-Sisive (@dsisive) April 2, 2012
+What do you call everyone losing to a Christmas album this year?— Derek was D-Sisive (@dsisive) April 2, 2012

 @TheJUNOAwards SHATNER.
 Nuff said.— Dr. Disc (@DrDiscHamilton) April 2, 2012